jackc/go-intro/speaker-notes.md

 # Go's Learn Something Reasons

 * Pointers
-* Possibly channels, but they would be hard to use elsewhere without language support
+* Possibly channels, but they could be hard to use elsewhere without language support (see Queue for nearest Ruby equivalent)

 # Negatives for Go